BalajiGunasekar/Mobile-Robot-navigation/README.md

 # Mobile-Robot-navigation
- Autonomous Navigation of mobile robot using A star algorithm
+ Autonomous path-finding and Navigation of mobile robot using A star algorithm

  Hello,